 Spousal support isn’t as universal as the media makes it sound.
 If you live in a state that’s recently reformed its alimony laws, it’s likely you’ll need to fight for alimony payments.

 To understand when spousal support becomes relevant in a case, let’s return to the purpose of alimony.
 Alimony isn’t a reward for marrying a high earner or a consolation prize for a divorce.

-Alimony exists to limit the economic effects of divorce for lower-earning spouses and avoid unfair circumstances.
-It exists so that if one spouse quit their job to care for children, they aren’t left out on the street when they get a divorce.
+Alimony exists to limit the economic effects of divorce for lower-earning spouses and avoid unfair circumstances in alimony vs spousal support.
+It exists so that if one spouse quit their job to care for children and child custody, they aren’t left out on the street when they get a divorce.

-The purpose of alimony is to give the lower-earning spouse time to gain the skills and employment they need to maintain their standard of living.
+The purpose of California alimony calculator is to give the lower-earning spouse time to gain the skills and employment they need to maintain their standard of living.